walker320/NexusOS/README.md

 128GB SSD

 # NOTES:
-For now Only Support Intel IGPU And ARC
+currently Only Support Intel IGPU And ARC

 UEFI Only